I am a young Irish woman who enjoys writing about dogs, folklore, and legends.

-There are a number of possible origins of the term "leprechaun," including the term "leath bhrogan" (shoe-maker), and "luacharma" (the Irish for "pygmy.")
+There are a number of possible origins of the term "leprechaun," including the term "leath bhrogan" (shoe-maker) and "luacharma" (the Irish for "pygmy.")
 They usually appear to be small, aged men who may have had slightly too much to drink.
 Their tipple of choice is rumoured to be a home-brewed poteen.
-Though, keep in mind that they will never become so intoxicated that the hand which holds the hammer becomes unsteady, or that their shoemaker's work is marred in any way.
+However, keep in mind that they will never become so intoxicated that the hand which holds the hammer becomes unsteady or that their shoemaker's work is marred in any way.

 Another member of the leprechaun family is the cluricaun.
 These beings have the power to steal or borrow almost anything from humans easily and without consequence, and also enjoy causing mischief in houses at night by raiding wine cellars.
 They have been known to steal dogs, sheep, goats and even domesticated fowl and ride them across the Irish countryside.

-These fairies possess the power of invisability and will only reveal themselves to you if they deam you trustworthy.
-Though this coupled with their preference for remote, rural dwellings may make them seem unsociable, they are actually quite the opposite.
+These fairies possess the power of invisibility and will only reveal themselves to you if they deem you trustworthy.
+Though this, coupled with their preference for remote, rural dwellings, may make them seem unsociable, they are actually quite the opposite.
 If a grogoch takes a shine to you, it will attach itself to you and follow you home.
-Don't worry, though: it only wants to help you with your planting and harvesting, or other forms of housework.
+Don't worry, though: it only wants to help you with your planting and harvesting or other forms of housework.
 All it requests in return is a jug of fresh cream.

 The changeling family can be divided into three groups: Actual fairy children, elderly fairies disguised as children, or objects such as pieces of wood or furniture which are given the appearance of an infant by means of fairy magic.
 The last kind is referred to as a "stock."

-Wrinkled, wizened features, wise, dark eyes and skin with the texture and look of yellowed parchment are all atributes to look out for when trying to identify a changeling.
+Wrinkled, wizened features, wise, dark eyes and skin with the texture and look of yellowed parchment are all attributes to look out for when trying to identify a changeling.
 They may also have physical deformities such as a lame hand or crooked back.
-They will have grown a complete set of teeth after only approximately two weeks in the human household, and will also exhibit legs as slim as chicken bones, and hands that are coated with a light dusting of hair.
+They will have grown a complete set of teeth after only approximately two weeks in the human household and will also exhibit legs as slim as chicken bones and hands that are coated with a light dusting of hair.
 Their hands will also become curved and claw-like, eventually resembling the talons of a bird.

 "I saw a changeling one time.
 He lived with two oul' brothers away beyond the Dough's Well and looked like a wee wizened monkey.
 He was about ten or eleven but he couldn't really walk, just bobbed about.
 But he played the whistle the best that you ever heard.
 Old tunes the people has long forgotten, that was all he played.
 Then one day, he was gone and I don't know what happened to him at all."

-The Pooka trandsforms into a small, goblin-like being in rural areas of county Down, and demands a share of the crop at the end of the harvest.
-To keep the creature contented, the reapers often leave behind some of the harvest crops, known as the pooka's share.
-In county Laois, the Pooka is said to become a towering, hairy bogieman, terrifying anyone it catches outside at night, while in Waterford and Wexford, sitings suggest that the Pooka takes the form of a dark eagle with an abnormally large wingspan.
+The Pooka transforms into a small, goblin-like being in rural areas of county Down and demands a share of the crop at the end of the harvest.
+To keep the creature contented, the reapers often leave behind some of the harvest crops, known as the Pooka's share.
+In county Laois, the Pooka is said to become a towering, hairy boogieman, terrifying anyone it catches outside at night, while in Waterford and Wexford, sitings suggest that the Pooka takes the form of a dark eagle with an abnormally large wingspan.
 When spotted in Roscommon, this particular fairy will be disguised as a goat with long, curling horns that taper to razor-sharp points.

 Despite her beauty and wealth, you should be extremely careful when dealing with a merrow.